pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * percent is always singular
 * feedback is always singular
 * Knowledge is always singular.
-* Data is always singular.
+* Data is always singular. (pick your pronunciation)

 * two possible
   * solutions